airbnb/chronon/docs/source/Kaggle_Outbrain.md

 --local-data-path ~/kaggle_outbrain --local-warehouse-location ~/kaggle_outbrain_parquet
 ```

 As long as you see a log line like `Finished writing to default.kaggle_outbrain_base_table`, then the job ran successfully.

 **Important:** If your machine doesn't have enough available RAM, this job may OOM.
 It might be better to quit other memory-intensive applications before running.

-As long as you see a log line like `Finished writing to default.kaggle_outbrain_base_table`, then the job ran successfully.
-Some shell settings might have TODO

 ### Step 2 - Create some GroupBys